What Is PayPal Credit & How Does It Work?

 PayPal Credit Terms & Conditions

 PayPal Credit requires monthly payments on your balance.
 You can make the minimum payment at the end of the month, make payments in any other amount whenever you like, or pay your balance in full at any time, similar to a credit card.
-For new accounts, PayPal Credit has a variable APR of 25.49% on standard purchases and cash advances (at the time of publishing).
+For new accounts, PayPal Credit has a variable APR of 23.99% on standard purchases and cash advances (at the time of update).
 Being variable, the APR will fluctuate with the Prime interest rate.
+The minimum interest charge is $2.

 To send money (Cash Advance) with PayPal Credit, PayPal will charge a flat fee of 2.9% + $.30 US dollars per transaction.
 This is the same fee you pay when you use a debit or credit card to send money through PayPal.